 The business also provides necessary office space and equipment to ensure that the employee can be effective in his or her job performance, including furniture, technology, and other equipment needs.
 This is a required cost of hiring W2 employees, regardless of whether employees work on-site or in a remote capacity.

 2. Training and professional development.
 In order to stay current in the marketplace, businesses must grow and adapt to a changing landscape on a regular basis.
 Providing training or education stipends for new and existing employees is essential in giving them the best opportunity to be successful at their jobs over the long-term.

 3. Maintaining a positive company culture.
 In the long run, most quality workers are motivated by far more than a regular paycheck (clearly—since so many workers ditch steady work to become independent contractors, or start their own small business).
 This means keeping long-term employees enthusiastic about the business is critical to ensuring that not only do they keep contributing—but that they stick around, period.

-Now, the big question: Should your business hire contract vs. full-time workers?
+Now, the big question: Should your business hire contract or full-time workers?
 Which is the most cost-effective choice?
 The answer could be either or both, depending entirely on your business’s needs at any given time.

-For projects or tasks that have a short projected completion time and don’t require much supervision, independent contractors work well, leave you with less long-term obligation, and tend to be generally more cost effective.
+For projects or tasks that have a short projected completion time and don’t require much supervision, independent contractors work well, leave you with less long-term obligation, and tend to be generally more cost-effective.

 That’s because you only hire independent contractors when you actually need them, they tend to be more current on the latest technologies and trends, and they offer diverse work experiences.